Your teaching during the pandemic

 Teaching material for self-studies

 If adequate self-study material is available (video material, literature, etc.), the teacher can replace class-based teaching with self-studies.
-We can only expect that students have access to electronic material during the time that Hanken's library is closed and the teaching must be structured so that they can cope with this.
-Read Library’s services during the shutdown Several publishers now offer multi-licenses on electronic books.
+Read Library’s services during the pandemic Several publishers now offer multi-licenses on electronic books.

 Supervision of thesis

-It is also important to secure the supervision of thesis during the summer.
+It is also important to secure the supervision of thesis.
 Supervision via Teams Calls is a way to do this, where either the student or the teacher calls the other via Teams during the agreed time.
 A meeting can also be pre-booked in Outlook or Team Calendar.

 Here are video instructions for Teams